A2A (Agent-to-Agent protocol)

 Conversational Validation (deprecated control)

 The practice of validating an AI output by engaging the same AI in dialogue — asking “are you sure?”, requesting elaboration, pushing back with specific objections.
 Now documented as ineffective by Randazzo et al. (2025), because the AI responds with persuasion bombing rather than correction.
+Relying on conversational validation creates a false sense of security, effectively tricking human reviewers into approving flawed or biased AI outputs.
 SanctumShield’s AUP generator now classifies conversational validation as a deprecated control and prescribes adversarial second-model review, independent recomputation, or disconfirmation prompts instead.
 See Persuasion Bombing.

 Data residency